 - Spring House Trail – Short, easy hike with gradual slopes having slightly more underbrush than Vault Trail – approximately a quarter-mile loop – passes by a natural spring flowing past two reconstructed brick springhouses

 - Little Meadow Trail – More difficult, with nearly a mile of trail with steeper grades and greater frequency of hills and valleys – young trees and ferns predominate on valley floors, with a mixed pine stand in the higher elevation about two-thirds of the way towards the Potomac River – hikers can retrace their steps back to the historic area or continue to the Overlook via the Silver Beech Trail.

-- Silver Beech Trail – More difficult half-mile trek, with lots of hills, steep grades and thick underbrush – steps and handrails are present to aid hikers – worth the effort to see breathtaking views of the river from the top of the cliffs – hikers should use caution where trail approaches the edge of the cliffs – trail ends at the Overlook where picnic tables afford a place to rest and enjoy a picnic lunch.
+- (Currently closed for repairs) Silver Beech Trail – More difficult half-mile trek, with lots of hills, steep grades and thick underbrush – steps and handrails are present to aid hikers – worth the effort to see breathtaking views of the river from the top of the cliffs – hikers should use caution where trail approaches the edge of the cliffs – trail ends at the Overlook where picnic tables afford a place to rest and enjoy a picnic lunch.

 - Mill Overlook Trail – Short, two-tenths of a mile hike of moderate difficulty – fewer hills, but narrow pathways with thinner underbrush of young trees – plenty of steps leading down to the beach area.

 - Mill Pond Trail – Over a half-mile of trail that skirts along the edge of the Mill Pond and ends at the main plantation road close to the Vault Trail – not difficult to navigate – possible sightings of waterfowl and turtles sunning on half-submerged logs.